 The drug manufacturer must agree to provide the drug through compassionate use in order for patients to access it.
 Some drug manufacturers choose not to provide a compassionate use program, due to lack of resources.
 Others wish to focus on the clinical trial or commercial supply.
 However, there are many tangible benefits to providing a compassionate use program.
 For more information, check out the Sponsors section of our Expanded Access Programs and Named Patient Programs pages:

 Companies running phase 2 or 3 clinical trials in the US, must have an Expanded Access Policy published on their website.
-The policy should explain whether the company has chosen to provide its investigational product(s) to patients through compassionate use.
+The policy should explain whether the company has chosen to provide its investigational product(s) to patients on an expanded access (compassionate use) basis.
 The policy must include contact information which physicians can use to apply for a program or send questions.
 The policy must also explain how a company will review and respond to expanded access requests.

 WEP Clinical provides template documents that companies can download and use to create their policy for their website: